-In 2014, AAMFT continued to make progress in obtaining MFT jobs and paid clinical internships at the federal Department of Veterans Affairs (VA).
-VA agreed to fund 45 paid positions for MFT clinical interns over the next 5 years, starting in Fall 2015.
+AAMFT continued to make progress in obtaining MFT jobs and paid clinical internships at the federal Department of Veterans Affairs (VA).
+The VA has agreed to fund 45 paid positions for MFT clinical interns over the next 5 years, starting in Fall 2015.
 This is a major win because: 1) two-thirds of all VA clinicians started as VA clinical interns, 2) previously no MFT clinical interns were paid, and 3) many MFT academic programs report difficulties in obtaining the clinical internships required for MFT licensure.

 VA also continued to post jobs of licensed MFTs, although the numbers of postings are still many fewer than for Social Workers.
 In 2015, AAMFT expects the number of MFTs at VA to rise substantially as a result of enactment of $5 billion in added VA spending to hire additional behavioral and other clinicians.
 These new MFT hires at VA bring the total new MFT jobs at VA and the Department of Defense to about 375 over the past 5 years.